 The shops are generally open from 0900 to 1330 and then again from 1630 to 2000 each weekday.
 They usually close after lunch on Saturdays and do not open again until Monday.

-Larger supermarkets such as Mercadona, Eroski, Mas y Mas, Lidl and Aldi can be found in the surrounding towns.
+Other major supermarkets such as Mercadona, Carrefour, Lidl and Aldi can be found in the surrounding towns.
 Iceland in Benissa or Javea stock over 1500 lines from UK Iceland and Waitrose stores.
 These main supermarkets stay open all day , i.e. they don't close over the lunchtime period.
 Also, during the summer, some supermarkets are open on Sunday mornings.

 There is also an excellent shopping centre next to the motorway (AP-7) junction in Ondara, 10 km’s (6 miles), from the villa.
-This shopping centre has 100+ shops, restaurants, bars, multi-screen cinema, an Eroski Hypermarket, and even a Ben & Jerry’s ice cream parlour, there is plenty of above-ground and under-ground parking available.
+This shopping centre has numerour shops, restaurants, bars, multi-screen cinema, a Carrefour Hypermarket, there is plenty of above-ground and under-ground parking available.

 Orba has a number of reasonably priced restaurants and there are also some good restaurants in the neighbouring area of Orbeta, which is a 15 minute walk from the villa.
 There is a comprehensive list of restaurants in the villa's information pack.
 It is not always necessary to book, but advisable just to be sure of a table.